 Term.
 Commvault initiates activation of the SaaS Solution upon receipt of a valid purchase order, by providing Customer with access to an account (the "Activation Date").
 The term of Customer's subscription to the SaaS Solution shall begin on the Activation Date and continue as set forth on the applicable purchase order (the "SaaS Solution Term").
 The SaaS Solution Term shall renew for an equal term unless either party provides written notice of non-renewal sixty (60) days prior to the renewal date.

 Customer Acknowledgments.
-Customer agrees: (i) Customer and its Authorized Users will keep Access Credentials confidential; and Customer remains responsible for the acts and omissions of its Authorized Users and any activity that occurs under its Customer Account(s) using the Access Credentials; (ii) Customer will use the most current version of the SaaS Solution at all times, unless otherwise agreed in writing; (iii) Customer is responsible for the security of its Customer Data if Customer disables any encryption or other security feature within the SaaS Solution; and (iv) Customer is responsible for maintaining its own internet and data connections, and components of the SaaS Solution that are accessed or used through internet connections and may be subject to Customers’ internet service providers fees and downtime.
-Customer acknowledges Customer Data may not be available if: (i) Customer’s initial backup and replication is not properly completed by Customer; (ii) Customer deletes Customer Data and does not restore it after deletion pursuant to Customer’s data retention policies; (iii) Customer selects incorrect or inappropriate retention policies within the SaaS Solution; (iv) Customer’s IT environment is unable to secure a connection with Commvault’s servers or network; or (v) Customer fails to follow Commvault’s technical requirements and the Documentation for utilizing the SaaS Solution, including installing updates, or failing to periodically test Customer’s backups and restores, or ensure that Customer Data is protected and not otherwise corrupted.
+Customer agrees: (i) Customer is solely responsible for data retention policies and any other policy settings, schedules, and configurable parameters applied to Customer Data, including implementing its own specific retention policies, (ii) Customer and its Authorized Users will keep Access Credentials confidential, and Customer remains responsible for the acts and omissions of its Authorized Users and any activity that occurs under its Customer Account(s) using the Access Credentials; (iii) Customer will use the most current version of the SaaS Solution at all times, unless otherwise agreed in writing; (iv) Customer is responsible for the security of its Customer Data if Customer disables any encryption or other security feature within the SaaS Solution; and (v) Customer is responsible for maintaining its own internet and data connections, and components of the SaaS Solution that are accessed or used through internet connections and may be subject to Customers' internet service providers fees and downtime.
+Customer acknowledges Customer Data may not be available if: (i) Customer's initial backup and replication is not properly completed by Customer; (ii) Customer deletes Customer Data and does not restore it after deletion pursuant to Customer's data retention policies; (iii) Customer selects incorrect or inappropriate retention policies within the SaaS Solution; (iv) Customer's IT environment is unable to secure a connection with Commvault's servers or network; or (v) Customer fails to follow Commvault's technical requirements and the Documentation for utilizing the SaaS Solution, including installing updates, or failing to periodically test Customer's backups and restores, or ensure that Customer Data is protected and not otherwise corrupted.

 Commvault Software Terms and Conditions